osi1880vr/prompt_quill/README.md

 # Contact

-Mail: osi(at)pong.de

-You can also find me on discord: https://discord.gg/gMDTAwfQAP
+You can find me on discord: https://discord.gg/gMDTAwfQAP